nixworks/public/news/2018/01/4/north-korea-accepts-south-korea-s-proposal-for-official-talks-and-will-meet-on-january-9-to-discuss-north-korea-s-possible-involvement-with.md

 ### [2018-01-4](/news/2018/01/4/index.md)

 # North Korea accepts South Korea's proposal for official talks, and will meet on January 9 to discuss North Korea's possible involvement with the 2018 Winter Olympics.
+These are the first high-level talks between North and South Korea in more than two years.

 The talks will pave the way for North Korean athletes to attend the Winter Games in South Korea.